 Who's likely affected: The notices appear to target higher-spending accounts and business portfolios.
 Credit card payments are still documented as a supported payment method on Meta, and smaller advertisers may not receive the mandate at all.
 The exact spend threshold triggering the requirement isn't publicly documented - Meta hasn't published a clear cutoff or a single announcement covering all countries and segments.

 What remains unclear: Whether the threshold is based on monthly spend, historical spend, account age, region, or some combination.
 Advertiser reports suggest the rollout is not universal, but it's broad enough to trigger industry-wide discussion.
+We keep a running record of how this mandate and other platform shifts develop in the latest Meta Ads updates.

 Your two options if affected: Monthly invoicing (credit line with monthly bill) or direct debit (Meta pulls payment directly from your bank account).